Do you currently use Customer Loyalty software?

 To properly reward non-purchase behavior, businesses will need to structure rewards that create user loyalty.
-These type of rewards can vary from access to unique or limited-time content, to gamification elements such as special statuses or badge icons.
-Robust** loyalty program software** will also allow businesses to customize their rewards based on the context of the interaction as well as the type of loyalty behavior the business is trying to promote.
-The best customer loyalty programs should make distributing rewards intuitive for business users, making oversight of the rewards program simple and straightforward.
+These rewards can vary from access to unique or limited-time content to gamification elements such as special statuses or badge icons.
+Robust loyalty program software also allows businesses to customize their rewards based on the context of the interaction as well as the type of loyalty behavior the business wants to promote.
+The best customer loyalty programs should make distributing rewards intuitive for business users, making oversight of the rewards program straightforward.

-In the context of loyalty, game elements are excellent tools for driving users to engage in specific behavior.
-Consequently it’s common to see the use of gamification in loyalty programs.
-By structuring loyalty campaigns into levels or tiers, and by rewarding users for engagement, organizations can create an incremental experience that develops a sense of progress in users, thereby increasing their motivation to participate.
+Loyalty game elements drive users to engage in specific behavior, so we often see gamification in loyalty programs.
+By structuring loyalty campaigns into levels or tiers and rewarding users for engagement, organizations can create experiences that play on a user’s sense of progress and increase their motivation to participate.

-While many of the new innovations in customer loyalty software are being driven by online interactions, leading programs offer businesses omni-channel capabilities.
-This means customer will be able to access loyalty rewards and features through three main channels: online, mobile, and in-store.
-Omni-channel functionality is important because even though customer expectations have increased for online interactions, they have not lessened their in-store expectations.
+While online interactions drive many of the new innovations in customer loyalty software, some leading programs offer businesses omnichannel capabilities.
+This means customers access loyalty rewards and features through three main channels: desktop, mobile, and in-store.

-For example, if one of your customers receives coupons in his email, an omni-channel experience would allow this customer to simply open said email from his smartphone and scan the coupon in-store.
+For example, if one of your customers receives coupons in his email, an omnichannel or seamless experience would allow this customer to open the email on their smartphone and scan the coupon in-store.

 Of course, mobile access may not be relevant for programs that feature a physical card, though it’s becoming more common for card-based programs like Pirq to take the form of a digital app that customers also scan through their phone.